22842219/SemanticParser4Graph/semantic_parser/README.md

     - Title and Abstract ddl: 3rd March, 2023
     - Paper ddl: 14th March, 2023
 - Experiments part
     - mile stone 1: 12nd Feb, 2023
-        - Baseline Results and Analysis
+        - :vulcan_salute: Baseline Results and Analysis
         - Update baseline results and analysis to the overleaf
+    - mile stone 2:
+        - Most likey I will work on the model architecture improvement, e.g., fussion decoder?
 - Paper Draft
     - mile stone 1: 19th Feb, 2023
         - At least most of the part including **related work** and **baseline implementation details** should be reflected in the overleaf